PLAY BONDING AND CONNECTION IN THE EARLY DAYS

 This means that cross lateral movements are needed to help with reading, writing and learning a second language as both hemispheres of the brain need to work together to connect the meanings and sounds.

 Cross lateral movement also helps with concentration and engagement in activities, as well as hand-eye coordination, gross and fine motor development.
 Everything needed to be able to read and write.

 Problem solving, thinking skills and memory are also increased.

 We love Incy Wincy Spider, Round and Round the Garden and This Little Piggy.
-When you do these rhymes with your little ones, think about how you can make the cross-lateral movement and stimulate the nervous system on both sides of the body.
+When you do these rhymes, think about how you can make the cross-lateral movement and stimulate the nervous system on both sides of the body.

 With older children, invite them on to the floor and let them use their imagination to become animals or babies, crawling around and reproducing those cross-lateral movements.